fibo/fibo.github.io/_posts/2021-04-01-neovim-setup.md

 " console.log hot key: type cll
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-" insert mode, puts focus inside parentheses imap cll console.log()<Esc><S-f>(a
+" insert mode, puts focus inside parentheses
+"
+" if you are using coc-pairs or any other auto pairs plugin, " use this code:
+" imap cll console.log(
+"
+imap cll console.log()<Esc><S-f>(a
 " from visual mode on next line, puts visual selection inside parentheses vmap cll yocll<Esc>p